-Readings for this class will be posted on Blackboard for students to access.
+Readings for this class will be provided through the eBook and supplemental articles from the instructor.
 Students are expected to read the assigned readings before the corresponding lecture.
 There are two reasons for this.
 First, you will have some familiarity with the material and therefore the lectures will have a lot more meaning for you.
 Second, if there is something that you didn't understand in the text you can point it out to me and I can clarify it to you.
 You will be tested over the lectures as well as the readings.
 The people who read and comprehend well think and read at the same time.
 Write on your printouts if it helps.
 Think of examples of the concepts that you can remember: What you understand, what you don't, anything to help!